petermarshall878/dev-fundamentals/HackerYou.md

-Two ways of creating your array and adding to it
+## Two ways of creating your array and adding to your array

-1) I initialize the size of the array with a good guess of what I'll need
+### 1) I initialize the size of the array with some room to grow

 ```javascript
 var albumMaxSize = new array(10);